 Sports and Recreational activities are coordinated by the Department of Sports, Arts and Culture in liaison with the municipality.
 The development of sports in the municipality is still a challenge at the ward level.
-Sports council was established in the municipality which coordinates sporting activities (comprise by community members, Department of sports and officials from the municipality).
-The development of sports facilities in the municipality is still a challenge.
-Sport stadium in Mokganyaka and Leeufontein is currently under construction.
-The municipality has only two other stadia namely Elandskraal and Malebitsa.
+Sports council was established in the municipality which co-ordinates sporting activities (comprise by community members, Department of sports and officials from the municipality).
+The development of sports in the municipality is still a challenge.
+The municipality has only two stadia namely Elandskraal and Malebitsa.
 There are also 3 hubs which are sponsored by the department of Sports, Arts and Culture namely: Elandskraal, Malebitsa and Moganyaka Arts and Culture Councils is also established.

-4.2.6 Telecommunication Services
+4.2.6 Post Offices and Telecommunication Services